One of my professional pet peeves is the use of the verb “paint” instead of “coat” when it pertains to our professional garage floor epoxy coatings.

-To Coat or To Paint - That is the question!
+To Coat or to Paint? - That is the Question!

 Typically, I get “So your company paints the garage floors with epoxy?”
-And I usually answer with “Stronghold Floors coats the concrete floor with professional grade epoxy and polyurea.”
+And I usually answer with “STRONGHOLD FLOORS coats the concrete floor with professional grade epoxy and polyurea.”
 My heartburn is with the use of the word paint instead of coat.

-As a verb, Merriam-Webster defines PAINT as “to apply color, pigment or paint to” or “to color with a cosmetic”; where COAT is defined as “to cover or spread with a finishing, protecting or enclosing layer”.
+As a verb, Merriam-Webster defines PAINT as “to apply color, pigment or paint to” or “to color with a cosmetic”; where COAT is defined as “to cover or spread with a finishing, protecting, or enclosing layer”.
 The latter is far more correct in defining what we do and the former just diminishes what is really happening.

-The answer is Garage Floors Epoxy
+The Answer?
+Garage Floors Epoxy.

-OK, I know - enough semantics already!
+Okay, I know - enough semantics already!
 But to highlight why this bothers me so much, I need to contrast the outcomes of having a coating of garage floors epoxy versus a paint kit finish.

-- With a professional garage floor coating, you get durability, chemical resistance, scratch resistance and a finish that won’t disband.
+With a professional garage floor coating, you get durability, chemical resistance, scratch resistance, and a finish that won’t disband.

-- With a garage floor paint kit, you get hot tire-peel, staining, chemical damage and a lot of frustration from wasted time, effort and money.
+With a garage floor paint kit, you get hot tire-peel, staining, chemical damage, and a lot of frustration from wasted time, effort, and money.

-- Most DIY floor paint kits do not feature a protective top coat or, if they do, the protective clear coat is often 1 to 2 mils of urethane.
+Most DIY floor paint kits do not feature a protective top coat or, if they do, the protective clear coat is often 1 to 2 mils of urethane.
 Our typical garage floor coatings feature a 9 to 11 mils thick, polyaspartic polyurea that provides unrivaled performance.